7sDream/tui-markup/README.md

 ## Example

-This is the output of `cargo run --example help`:
+This is the output of `cargo run --example help --features tui`:

 ![help-text][help-text-screenshot]